🧪 Usage Guide

 Choosing which data is returned#

 When using get or query you can use the include parameter to specify which data you want returned - any of embeddings, documents, metadatas, and for query, distances.
 By default, Chroma will return the documents, metadatas and in the case of query, the distances of the results. embeddings are excluded by default for performance and the ids are always returned.
 You can specify which of these you want returned by passing an array of included field names to the includes parameter of the query or get method.
+Note that embeddings will be returned as a 2-d numpy array in .get and a python list of 2-d numpy arrays in .query.

 Using Where filters#